 Unlike Cheesecake, there’s no debate that Pecan Pie was invented in America.
 The only debate involves how to pronounce it.
 Some people say it so that ‘pecan’ rhymes with ‘man’ while others rhyme it with ‘don’.
 But we digress.

 What really matters is that Pecan Pie is a sweet dessert favorite in the American South where bakers from Tennessee to Texas add a healthy amount of Karo syrup to a mixture that includes butter, eggs, sugar and lots of pecans.
-We always eat a slice when were in southern cities like Memphis.
+We always eat a slice when we’re in southern cities like Memphis.

-→ Click here to discover more great food in Memphis.
+Discover more great food in Memphis.

 27. Victoria Sponge Cake (UK)